mluker/azure-docs/articles/app-service/overview-vnet-integration.md

 ### Application routing

 Application routing applies to traffic that is sent from your app after it starts.
 See [configuration routing](#configuration-routing) for traffic during startup.
 When you configure application routing, you can either route all traffic or only private traffic (also known as [RFC1918](https://datatracker.ietf.org/doc/html/rfc1918#section-3) traffic) into your virtual network.
-You configure this behavior through the outbound internet traffic setting.
-If outbound internet traffic routing is disabled, your app only routes private traffic into your virtual network.
-If you want to route all your outbound app traffic into your virtual network, make sure that outbound internet traffic is enabled.
+You configure this behavior through the `Outbound internet traffic` setting.
+If `Outbound internet traffic` routing is disabled, your app only routes private traffic into your virtual network.
+If you want to route all your outbound app traffic into your virtual network, make sure that `Outbound internet traffic` is enabled.

 * Only traffic configured in application or configuration routing is subject to the NSGs and UDRs that are applied to your integration subnet.
-* When outbound internet traffic routing is enabled, the source address for your outbound traffic from your app is still one of the IP addresses that are listed in your app properties.
+* When outbound `Outbound internet traffic` routing is enabled, the source address for your outbound traffic from your app is still one of the IP addresses that are listed in your app properties.
 If you route your traffic through a firewall or a NAT gateway, the source IP address originates from this service.

 Learn [how to configure application routing](./configure-vnet-integration-routing.md#configure-application-routing).